 All my attempts at record keeping failed.
 That changed in 2009 when I started to photograph myself each time I had a migraine attack.
 The cameras in my laptop and phone have literally become the mirrors in which I can witness my pain.
 I set on a quest to visualize the unseen in order to reverse the invisibility of an invisible illness and hopefully change the narrative around chronic illness especially for women.

+This project is not just about me.
 Migraine affects many more women than men.
-With my self-portraits, I honor the long history of anonymous women who suffered in silence from migraine and other invisible illnesses, were not believed, were told they were too emotional, committed to institutions, and were held back from realizing their full selves.
+I am a member of what the writer Meghan O’Rourke calls the “Invisible Kingdom” of chronic illness.
+I think about the long history of women who suffered in silence from migraine, chronic pain, and other invisible illnesses and were not believed, were told they were too emotional, who were committed to institutions, or in the worst cases killed themselves.
+For way too many women, unacknowledged illnesses have stopped them from leading full lives.

 Lorie Novak